 deviceType = "NodeBMC"

-Once firmware and BIOS are updated, the compute nodes can be turned back on.
+Once the firmware and BIOS are updated, the compute nodes can be powered back on.

 kubectl -n services exec -it `kubectl get pods -n services -l app.kubernetes.io/instance=cms-ipxe -o custom-columns=NS:.metadata.name --no-headers | head -1` -- ls /shared_tftp